Canning: Microbial control

 To prevent the food from being spoiled before and during containment, a number of methods are used: pasteurisation, boiling (and other applications of high temperature over a period of time), refrigeration, freezing, drying, vacuum treatment, antimicrobial agents that are natural to the recipe of the foods being preserved, a sufficient dose of ionizing radiation, submersion in a strong saline solution, acid, base, osmotically extreme (for example very sugary) or other microbially-challenging environments.

 Other than sterilization, no method is perfectly dependable as a preservative.
-For example, the spores of the microorganism Clostridium botulinum (which causes botulism) can be eliminated only at temperatures above the boiling point of water.
+Sterilization is done after the can is sealed, so that both the container and the food are secured.

-From a public safety point of view, foods with low acidity (a pH more than 4.6) need sterilization under high temperature (116–130 °C).
+The spores of the microorganism Clostridium botulinum (which causes botulism) can be eliminated only at temperatures above the boiling point of water.
+As a result, from a public safety point of view, foods with low acidity (a pH more than 4.6) need sterilization under high temperature (116–130 °C).
 To achieve temperatures above the boiling point requires the use of a pressure canner.
 Foods that must be pressure canned include most vegetables, meat, seafood, poultry, and dairy products.
 The only foods that may be safely canned in an ordinary boiling water bath are highly acidic ones with a pH below 4.6, such as fruits, pickled vegetables, or other foods to which acidic additives have been added.
+Although an ordinary boiling temperature does not kill botulism spores, the acidity is enough to stop them from growing.